ReScience/ReScience-submission/article/Larisch-2019.md

 \includegraphics[width=0.4\textwidth]{./figures/Fig3_temporalCode.png}
 \caption{ \textbf{Different connectivity patterns.}
          Depending on the spiking activity, different connectivity patterns emerge between the neurons.
-         The color scheme is similar to that in the original publication.
+         The color scheme is similar to the one used in the original publication.
          Weak connections are blue, strong unidirectional connections are yellow, and strong bidirectional connections are red.
          \textbf{Left}, Neurons with similarly high firing rates develop strong bidirectional connections.
-         \textbf{Right}, Connection patterns follows the temporal order of the occurred spikes.
+         \textbf{Right}, Connection patterns follow the temporal order of the occurred spikes.
-         The y-axis shows the index of the presynaptic neuron, the x-axis the index of the postsynaptic neurons}
+         The y-axis shows the index of the presynaptic neuron, the x-axis the index of the postsynaptic neurons.}
 \label{Fig_con}
 \end{figure}

 In addition to the replication of experimental findings of pair-based and triplet STDP experiments,
-@Clopath2010 presented how the synaptic connectivity (emerging from the proposed learning rule) is influenced by the spiking behavior of the neurons.
+@Clopath2010 presented how the synaptic connectivity (emerging from the proposed learning rule) is influenced by the spiking patterns of the neurons.
 Fig. \ref{Fig_con}-left shows the obtained connectivity structure if neurons fire at different frequencies.
 The color scheme is similar to the original publication: weak connections (above $\frac{3}{4}$ of the maximum activity) are blue, strongly unidirectional connections are yellow while strong bidirectional connections are red.
 Neurons with similarly high firing rates develop strong bidirectional connections, because they are often active at the same time.